ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/infrastructure/Building.md

 ## Building MOM6 standalone within your own Spack environment
 !!! tip
     This option is slower but does not require `write` access to [ACCESS-NRI/ACCESS-OM3](https://github.com/ACCESS-NRI/ACCESS-OM3).
+It does require your own Spack installation.

-Before starting on the below steps, it is suggested that you install your own version of Spack.
+Before starting on the below steps, you need to install your own version of Spack.
 There are instructions on how to do that [here](https://docs.access-hive.org.au/getting_started/spack/#enable-spack), you can stop once you've completed the [enable spack step](https://docs.access-hive.org.au/getting_started/spack/#enable-spack) (i.e. you may skip the test step).
 With spack installed, we first need to change to the spack directory, then load spack's custom bash script and check everything is up to date:

 ```bash
 cd /g/data/$PROJECT/$USER/spack/0.22